Conservation contributors

 Territorial wildlife biologist

-J. Donald Smith was the first wildlife biologist hired by the Territory of Hawai'i specifically to focus on the Nēnē and other game birds.
-A World War II veteran from Minnesota, "Jack" Smith came to Hawai'i in 1948 after the Schwartzes' survey recommended that the Board of Agriculture and Forestry create a new game biologist position.
-Smith was tasked with leading the nascent Nēnē recovery effort.
-In 1949 he oversaw the establishment of a Nēnē captive-breeding facility at Pōhakuloa on the island of Hawai'i - a remote, high-elevation site chosen to mimic the goose's natural alpine habitat.
-There, Smith constructed large predator-proof pens and began rearing geese using the two breeding pairs loaned by Herbert Shipman.
-By diligently protecting nests and experimenting with diets, he succeeded in breeding the first groups of captive Nēnē.
-Within a few years the project produced goslings that could be released to boost wild populations (the first small release occurred in 1952 on Hawai'i).
-During this time Smith also conducted field surveys and estimated that no more than 30 Nēnē still survived in the wild by 1951, which underscored the urgency of intensive management.
-Smith documented the early progress in a 1952 report, "The Hawaiian Goose (Nēnē) Restoration Program," detailing the propagation methods and challenges.
-He noted issues like low fertility in the inbred flock and stressed the need to study the species in its natural habitat as a complement to captive breeding.
-Smith's advocacy for a comprehensive approach led to the first ecological field studies on wild Nēnē (conducted by William J. Elder in 1956-57).
-Although Smith left Hawai'i in late 1952 to continue his career on the mainland, his impact was lasting.
-He had jump-started the Nēnē propagation program, demonstrated that captive breeding was feasible, and laid out a roadmap for combining breeding, release, and wildland research.
-Jack Smith's "tireless dedication," as colleagues later noted, created the template for Nēnē recovery that future biologists would build upon.
+J. Donald "Jack" Smith was the first wildlife biologist the Territory of Hawai'i hired specifically to work on the Nēnē and other game birds.
+A World War II veteran from Minnesota, he arrived in 1948 after the Schwartzes' survey recommended that the Board of Agriculture and Forestry create the position.
+In 1949 he set up the captive-breeding facility at Pōhakuloa on Hawai'i Island, a remote, high-elevation site that approximated the goose's natural alpine habitat.
+He built large predator-proof pens and started rearing geese from the two breeding pairs Herbert Shipman had loaned.
+By protecting nests and experimenting with diets, he produced the first captive-bred groups, and the first small release of pen-reared birds went out on Hawai'i in 1952.
+Field surveys he ran during this period put the wild population at no more than 30 birds by 1951.
+Smith summarized the early work in a 1952 report, "The Hawaiian Goose (Nēnē) Restoration Program," describing the methods and the problems, including low fertility in the inbred flock.
+He argued that the program needed ecological work in the wild as well as captive breeding, and that argument led to the first field studies of wild Nēnē, conducted by William J. Elder in 1956-57.
+Smith left Hawai'i in late 1952 to continue his career on the mainland.
+In four years he had got the propagation program running, shown that captive breeding could work, and set out the combination of breeding, release, and field research that the program followed afterward.

 Paul L. Breese